 2. Socialize responsibly.
 “Fostering connection and a sense of belonging with your community helps rejuvenate your spirit and nourishes mental health.”

-3. Make sure you get an annual physical.
-“Ask your doctor to order a full blood work panel.
+3. Make sure you get an annual physical exam.
+“Ask your doctor or your family medicine physician to order a full blood work panel.
 Making sure your micronutrient levels and hormones are in check is vitally important to keeping you healthy.
 The best diet and exercise program in the world will not be effective if you have an underlying issue.
 Something as minor as low vitamin D levels, common in Western New York, especially in the winter, can cause fatigue, which can prevent you from having the energy to work out, for example.”

 4. “Get enough good sleep.
 “Often people think they are getting enough sleep because they get seven to nine hours.
 But it’s not just the length of time, but the quality of sleep.
 With all the time people spend on screens these days it takes a while for our brains to actually dip into the healthy deep sleep we need to rejuvenate.
 Blue light blocking glasses a few hours before bed can help, as can limiting screen time in the hours leading up to bed.
 It’s also important to go to bed at roughly the same time each night and wake up at the same time each morning.”

 5. Make sure you are eating enough.
 “Often people don’t eat enough calories, especially women.
 Your body needs nutrition to stay healthy.
 Eating the right amount of calories, including healthy protein, carbohydrates and fats, is crucial.
 If you aren’t sure how many calories you eat each day, try tracking for a couple of weeks using an app, such as MyFitnessPal or Cronometer.
 Then use an online macronutrient calculator to compare that to how much you should eat.
 Not eating enough can actually cause your metabolism to slow down, making it difficult to stay at a healthy weight.”